gofractally/psibase/doc/psidk/src/concepts/invites.md

 ## Background

-A Psibase deployment allows many applications to run on the same infastructure, which allows for many benefits, such as account sharing, data sharing, and inter-application-messaging.
+A Psibase deployment allows many applications to run on the same infrastructure, which allows for many benefits, such as account sharing, data sharing, and inter-application-messaging.
 Account sharing means that there is a concept of an "account" that exists independent of any particular deployed application and that can be reused between them.

 In traditional web applications, the cost to create and store an account are borne by the company who produced the web application.
 This is usually done because the value of acquiring another user exceeds the associated creation and storage costs.
 But in many modern web applications (particularly those in the "web-3" or blockchain space), accounts are paid for by the new user either explicitly through an account creation cost or implicitly through minimum account value requirements.